As you may have noticed, it has been a while since I have posted on this blog. Rest assured, I have a ton of great content in the works.

-Let’s be clear: nausea and vomiting are more than a simple inconvenience.
-Just for starters, women with NVP, even those with so-called “mild” NVP accompanied by little or no vomiting, commonly report decreased productivity at work, taking sick time, strained relationships with their partners, and heightened anxiety and depression.
+Nausea and vomiting are more than a simple inconvenience.
+Women with NVP, even those with so-called “mild” NVP accompanied by little or no vomiting, commonly report decreased productivity at work, taking sick time, strained relationships with their partners, and heightened anxiety and depression.

 Three years ago, sitting with my 15-month-old son and my husband during a long layover, on our way back home from Norway, I felt a sudden gush of warm blood.

 So much for my miracle pregnancy, I thought.
 I was only six weeks along and certain I was miscarrying.

 Our return trip was already off to a poor start.
 United Airlines had cancelled our original flight from Newark home to San Francisco.
 Then, to rub salt in the wound, they refused to refund our first-class tickets.